Interested in Applying to the CSS?

 Completion of the University's General Education Expectations at both Stage I and Stage II is required of all CSS majors.
 Because of the intensive nature of the CSS sophomore year schedule requires that the bulk of the student’s time and course work be done in the College, CSS majors are given until the end of the junior year to complete Stage 1 expectations.
 Stage 2 expectations must be completed no later than the final semester of the senior year.
 Failure to do so jeopardizes certification as a CSS major.

 Junior year: In the first semester of the junior year, no CSS courses are required.
 This allows the student flexibility to take courses outside the College to work on completing a second major (a choice selected by about half of the CSS juniors) or to take a semester of study abroad or elsewhere (about half of our majors take this option).
 The second semester of the junior year consists of a semester-long Social Theory Colloquium focusing on the modes of inquiry in the social sciences and a sequence of two seven-week tutorials, each carrying one course credit for a total of 3 course credits.
-Each junior chooses two from among the three tutorials offered in the three disciplines, namely Government, History and Economics.
+Each junior submits preferences for two from among the three tutorials offered in the three disciplines, namely Government, History and Economics.
 Students also take one or at most two elective courses outside of the CSS to complete the spring course work.
-Attention should be given to courses that develop further the student’s research skills and ability to complete a substantial writing project in the social sciences in the senior year.
+Attention should be given to methods courses that develop further the student’s research skills and ability to complete a substantial writing project in the social sciences in the senior year.

 Senior year: In addition to a CSS Colloquium in the fall semester, the senior year requires a substantial capstone project.
 This project is often a two-semester Senior Thesis but the requirement may also be satisfied by a one-semester (fall or spring) Senior Essay.
 In either case, the capstone project involves a large-scale, sustained, and serious investigation of an intellectual topic in the social sciences.